Dental Crowns –All you need to know

 Different materials for a dental crown:

-There are several materials which are used to create a dental crown.
+There are several materials that are used to create a dental crown.

 How is a crown placed on a tooth?